Climate change in the Republic of Ireland

-Climate change in the Republic of Ireland is having a range of impacts.
-Increasing temperatures are changing weather patterns, with increasing heatwaves, rainfall and storm events.
-These changes lead to ecosystem on land and in Irish waters, altering the timing of species' life cycles and changing the composition of ecosystems.
-Climate change is also impacting people through flooding and by increasing the risk of health issues such as skin cancers and disease spread.
-Climate change is considered to be the single biggest threat to Ireland according to the head of the Defence Forces of Ireland, Mark Mellett.
+Climate change may have a range of effects in Ireland.
+Increasing temperatures may change weather patterns, with the potential for increased heatwaves, rainfall and storm events, with subsequent effects on people through flooding Climate change has been assessed to be the single biggest threat to Ireland, according to the head of the Defence Forces of Ireland, Mark Mellett.

 Greenhouse gas emissions

-The greenhouse gas emissions of the Republic of Ireland increased between 1990 and 2001 when they peaked at 70.46 Mt carbon dioxide equivalent before decreasing each year up to 2014.
+Ireland's greenhouse gas emissions increased between 1990 and 2001 when they peaked at 70.46 Mt carbon dioxide equivalent before decreasing each year up to 2014.
 In 2015 the emissions increased 4.1%, and in 2016 increased by 3.4% before remaining stable in 2017 and 2018, before decreasing by 4.5% in 2019 from the 2018 levels.
 Overall, the emissions have increased by 10.1 per cent from 1990 to 2019.

-The Central Statistics Office also collate and publish data relating to emissions and the effects as recorded in the Republic of Ireland.
+The Central Statistics Office also collate and publish data relating to emissions and the effects as recorded in Ireland.

 In 2017, Ireland had the third highest greenhouse gas emissions per capita in the European Union and 51% higher than the EU-28 average of 8.8 tonnes.
 The world average in 2016 was 4.92 tonnes.